Alexander Wright (American football): St. Louis Rams

 On March 22, 1995, he was signed as a free agent by the St. Louis Rams.
 A bulging disk in his lower back forced him to miss the last 8 games of the season.
 The next year his back problems resurfaced and he was limited to 3 games.
-He retired after the 1996 season, due to health reasons related to his back.
+He retired after the 1996 season, for health reasons related to his back.

 Statistics

 Coaching career

 In 1999, Wright earned the Master of Arts in sports management from Lindenwood University.
 In 2002, he served as the interim head coach of the River City Renegades, a National Indoor Football League team.

 In 2003, he served as the wide receiver coach for Francis Howell North High School in St. Charles, Missouri.
 In 2004, he was the wide receiver coach for West Texas A&M University.
 In 2005, he was hired to be the offensive coordinator at Greensboro College in Greensboro, North Carolina.
 He was the offensive coordinator for Southwestern Assemblies of God University in Waxahachie, Texas.
 He then took a role as the athletic director and head football coach at San Jacinto Christian Academy in Amarillo, Texas, in which he served from 2008 t o 2010.
 He also assisted with the track team.

 Wright later moved to San Antonio for his ministry.
 He is the current President and CEO for Alexander Wright Ministries in Amarillo.
 He is also a pastor at Cornerstone Church in San Antonio.